 Fitness training: Elements of a well-rounded routine

 Fitness training balances five elements of good health.
 Make sure your routine includes aerobic fitness, strength training, core exercises, balance training, and flexibility and stretching.By Mayo Clinic Staff

-Aerobic activity, also known as cardio or endurance activity, is the cornerstone of most fitness training programs.
-Aerobic activity or exercise causes you to breathe faster and more deeply, which maximizes the amount of oxygen in your blood.
-Your heart will beat faster, which increases blood flow to your muscles and back to your lungs.
+Aerobic activity, also known as cardio or endurance activity, is the core of most fitness training programs.
+Aerobic activity or exercise causes you to breathe faster and more deeply.
+The breathing boosts how much oxygen is in the blood.
+The heart will beat faster, which sends more blood flow to the muscles and back to the lungs.

-The better your aerobic fitness, the more efficiently your heart, lungs and blood vessels transport oxygen throughout your body — and the easier it is to complete routine physical tasks and rise to unexpected challenges, such as running to your car in the pouring rain.
+The better the aerobic fitness, the more efficiently the heart, lungs and blood vessels carry oxygen throughout the body.
+And it will likely be easier to do routine physical tasks.

-Aerobic activity includes any physical activity that uses large muscle groups and increases your heart rate.
-Try walking, jogging, biking, swimming, dancing, water aerobics — even leaf raking, snow shoveling and vacuuming.
+Aerobic activity includes any physical activity that uses large muscle groups and raises the heart rate, such as:

-For most healthy adults, the Department of Health and Human Services recommends that you get at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous aerobic activity a week, or a combination of moderate and vigorous activity.
+For most healthy adults, the Department of Health and Human Services recommends at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous aerobic activity a week, or a combination of moderate and vigorous activity.
 The guidelines suggest that you spread out this exercise during the course of a week.
 To help with weight loss or staying at a healthy weight, at least 300 minutes a week is recommended.
 You can even break up activity into shorter periods of exercise and aim to move more during the day.
 Any amount is better than none at all.

-You can also try high-intensity interval training, which involves alternating short bursts of intense activity (around 30 seconds) with subsequent recovery periods (around three to four minutes) of lighter activity.
-For example, you could alternate periods of brisk walking with periods of leisurely walking, or include bursts of jogging in your brisk walks.
+You also can try high-intensity interval training, also called HIIT.
+HIIT involves doing short bursts of intense activity of around 30 seconds.
+Then you have recovery periods of lighter activity for around 1 to 2 minutes.
+So you can switch between brisk walking and relaxed walking, for example.
+Or add bursts of jogging in your brisk walks.